hyperledger-solang/solang/docs/running.rst

 \\-\\-value\\-length *length-in-bytes*
   Change the default value length on Substrate.
 By default, Substate uses an value type of 16 bytes.
 This option is ignored for any other target.

-\\-\\-doc
-  Generate documentation for the given Solidity files as a single html page.
-This uses the doccomment tags.
-The result is saved in ``soldoc.html``.
-See :ref:`tags` for further information.

 -o, \\-\\-output *directory*
   This option takes one argument, which is the directory where output should